ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-Notifications-Screen.md

 **ID: US-BTC-474**

-In the portal, the Notifications screen has been adjusted to facilitate use by visually impaired individuals, allowing them to easily navigate using screen readers.
-The elements on the screen follow a logical order when you use the tab key, making the reading clear and understandable.
-Each component is described in a way that shows its purpose and type, ensuring that you can interact independently and effectively with important notifications.
+Description: The Notifications screen is now adjusted to be more user-friendly for visually impaired users who utilize screen readers.
+Navigation through the screen has been organized to follow an intuitive order, and each component is clearly described, aiding in the precise identification of each item.
+This allows users to understand and interact with their notifications independently and without difficulties.